LilJing/pose-assisted-collaboration/README.md

 ## Evaluation

-There are two environments for evaluation, _Garden_ and _Urban Tree_.
+There are two environments for evaluation, _Garden_ and _Urban City_.

 We provide the pre-trained model in `.models/`.
 The trained vision-based controller model is `Vision-model-best.dat` and the pose-based controller model is `Pose-model-best.dat`.